 Claudia Hargrove Thoughts

-Here are some not-so-known listing tips that can boost your property’s listing value:
+Here are some not-so-known listing tips that can boost your property’s listing value:1.
+Staging changes from season to season

 The concept of staging was once a secret.
 That cat’s been out of the bag for a while now, but the practice of staging homes continues to evolve — and it can be much more complicated and elaborate than simply creating a cozy conversation area in a living room.
 For instance, did you know that it’s better to use shorter furniture during summer months?
 “It makes the room feel bigger, longer, and in the potential buyer’s mind, a better fit,” says Brian Pickler, president of Nadeau – Furniture with a Soul.
 Another staging secret is to play soft background music during showings to make a home seem cozier.